Anne-Marie Keane, Chair

 Anne-Marie Keane moved to Vail from Massachusetts where she held a number of executive positions at Staples including Vice President of Global Communications.
 Among many other things, she helped the company launch its first Ecommerce Website in 1998.
 An expert in marketing and strategy, she serves as the Chairman of the Board of Dance Assist in addition to being the Chair of the Board at VMS.
 Born and raised in Southern California, she studied geography at Dartmouth and was a competitive sailor.
 After completing her MBA at Harvard, she founded Harvard Business School’s Network of Women Alumnae and led the fund raising efforts of her Dartmouth Class to build Habitat for Humanity homes in New Hampshire.
 She lives in Vail and has three children at VMS and one alumnus who are also competitive skiers.

-Juan Carlos Aziz owns Selvatica Adventure Park and a restaurant by the name of Tinto in Cancun, Mexico.
-He holds a degree in Industrial relations from the Universidad Iberoamericana in Mexico City.
-Five years ago, he moved to Vail with his family and is co-owner of SOLS VAIL with his wife, Norma.
-He is also on the board of the Sebastian Hotel as well as five other companies in Mexico.
-Juan Carlos has one daughter at VMS and is the parent of two graduates as well.
+Juan Carlos Aziz is a shareholder and board member of Ventura Entertainment company which has a total of eight adventure and entertainment parks in Mexico and Arizona.
+He holds a degree in industrial relations from the Universidad Iberoamericana in Mexico City.
+Nine years ago, he moved to Vail with his family and is owner of Odd Molly stores in Vail, Boulder, Aspen and Denver.
+He is also on the board of the Sebastian Hotel.
+Juan Carlos and his wife Norma have one daughter at VMS and is the parent of two graduates as well.

 David Bentley is a retired international captain for American Airlines.
 He has a degree in Advertising and Journalism from the University of Florida and is a member of the Mensa Society.
 He is a former U.S. Air Force pilot and veteran of the Vietnam war.
 He has lived in the Vail Valley since 1978 and most recently was the president of the Cordillera Transition Corporation and the Cordillera Property Owners Association.
 He also serves on the Advisory Board of Yankee Pacific, an aviation investment and business development company.
 David's son attends VMS.